 Here is a video leaving Panayoti from his home garden in Denver, shot in Spring 2021.

-My friend Donna Baker-Breningstall and her family live in this historic log cabin in Denver, close to Colorado Boulevard.
+My friend Donna Baker-Breningstall and her family lives in this historic log cabin in Denver, close to Colorado Boulevard.
 (It does have "modern conveniences" inside... just in case you were curious.)

 Donna is a Colorado Master Gardener whose efforts have led to an Audubon Rockies Habitat Hero Award.
 She supports the Colorado Native Plant Society and Wild Ones, Front Range chapter.
 She donates most of the organic food she grows to the local food pantry.